US STOCKS-Futures edge higher ahead of weekly jobless claims data | Business

 At 06:43 a.m.
 EST, Dow E-minis were up 43 points, or 0.14%, S&P 500 E-minis were up 6.75 points, or 0.18%.
 Nasdaq 100 E-minis were up 47.5 points, or 0.36%.
 United Airlines Holdings Inc dropped about 2% in premarket trade after posting a fourth straight quarterly loss due to the COVID-19 pandemic but said it aims to cut about $2 billion of annual costs through 2023.

-Ford Motor Co added about 3% after Deutsche Bank raised its price target on the U.S. automaker's stock.
+Ford Motor Co added about 3% and was set to extend gains for a second straight day after Deutsche Bank raised its price target on the U.S. automaker's stock.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)